Squeezing-Enhanced Two-Phase Estimation with N-Particle W-type States: Introduction

 Quantum metrology exploits nonclassical features of quantum systems to enhance the precision of parameter estimation beyond classical limits.
 By employing quantum resources such as entanglement, squeezing, and non-Gaussianity, phase sensitivities approaching the Heisenberg limit have been demonstrated in a variety of interferometric settings\cite{shimizu2025quantum,huang2025quantum,fadel2025quantum}.
 These advances have enabled promising applications in precision sensing, imaging, and fundamental tests of physics \cite{demille2024quantum,defienne2024advances,villegas2024optimal}.
 While a large body of work has focused on single-parameter estimation, realistic measurement scenarios often require the simultaneous estimation of multiple parameters encoded in a quantum system \cite{braun2018quantum,xia2023toward,valahu2025quantum}.

-The transition from single-parameter to multiparameter quantum estimation introduces fundamental challenges that have no classical analogue.
+Extending quantum estimation from a single parameter to multiple parameters results in a considerably more complex estimation problem.
 In the multiparameter setting, the attainable precision is governed by a quantum Fisher information matrix (QFIM) rather than a single scalar quantity.
 When the generators associated with different parameters are non-commuting, a trade-off between the estimation precisions of different parameters generally arises, and the optimal strategy for one parameter may compromise the precision achievable for others \cite{hou2021zero,chen2024simultaneous,lou2025trade}.
 As a result, identifying probe states and interferometric configurations that enable high-precision simultaneous estimation remains a central problem in quantum metrology.

 Multiarm interferometers provide a natural platform for multiparameter estimation, as multiple phases can be independently imprinted along different optical paths.
 In particular, multiport linear optical devices such as tritters—three-mode generalizations of beam splitters—enable coherent redistribution of optical fields and facilitate genuine multipath interference \cite{spagnolo2013three,huang2025multiphoton}.
 Within such architectures, path-entangled states constitute a powerful class of quantum probes.
-By coherently superposing macroscopically distinct photon-number configurations across different paths, these states can exhibit enhanced sensitivity to phase variations due to collective interference effects \cite{hong2021quantum}.
+By coherently superposing distinct photon-number configurations across different paths, these states can exhibit enhanced sensitivity to phase variations due to collective interference effects \cite{hong2021quantum}.
 A notable example is the three-mode path-entangled Fock state, which can be regarded as a W-type generalization of the conventional N00N state to a three-arm geometry.
 Owing to its permutation symmetry and fixed total photon number, this state provides a balanced and unbiased resource for simultaneous estimation of multiple phases.